Connected Multiomics Walkthrough

 Custom 5-base Methylation Analysis

-The custom 5-base methylation analysis imports the methylation data.
-Users will use context-sensitive menu to run analysis task individually and eventually build an analysis pipeline.
-In this section, we outline analysis steps for a workflow shown below:
+The custom 5-base methylation analysis imports the methylation data and variants data (if available).
+Users will use a context-sensitive menu to run analysis tasks individually and eventually build an analysis pipeline.
+In this section, we outline analysis steps for a workflow shown below, that covers methylation analysis using CpG data (light blue), methylation analysis using regions data (dark blue), variant analysis (orange), and dual-omics analysis that combines the methylation and the variants data (green).

 Creating a Custom Analysis

-After all 6 samples are added to a study, follow these steps to create a Custom analysis in the Connected Multiomics:
+After all 24 samples are added to a study, follow these steps to create a Custom analysis in Connected Multiomics:

 • Click on + New Analysis.